 Once we’ve created a channel that matches precisely the implant’s size and shape, we’ll remove the implant from its sterile packaging and immediately fit and secure it in the channel.
 We’ll then take x-rays to ensure it’s in the best position possible.

 Satisfied we’ve properly situated and secured the implant, we’ll suture the gum tissue back in place to protect the implant with or without attaching a healing abutment to it as it fully integrates with the jawbone over the next few months (after which you’ll come back to receive your permanent crown).
 After a short recovery, you’ll return to full activity.
 Most patients only experience mild to moderate discomfort usually manageable with over-the-counter pain medication like aspirin or ibuprofen.

 While implantation is a long process, you’ll be obtaining what’s considered by most dentists and their patients as the most durable and life-like tooth replacement available.
 Your new attractive smile will be well worth it.

-If you would like more information on dental implants, please contact us to schedule an appointment for a consultation.
+If you would like more information on dental implants, please call your dentist in Zionsville, Indiana at Holland Dental.
 You can also learn more about this topic by reading the Dear Doctor magazine article “Dental Implant Surgery: What to Expect Before, During and After.”